tjwatson/open-liberty/CONTRIBUTING.md

-# Contributing to Open Liberty
+# Contributing to Open Liberty TJW
 Anyone can contribute to the Open Liberty project and we welcome your contributions!

 There are multiple ways to contribute: report bugs, fix bugs, contribute code, improve upon documentation, etc.  You must follow these guidelines: